Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 Roku Kyoto, LXR Hotels & Resorts

-"Hilton's LXR Kyoto — 114 rooms in Takagamine, with two onsen pools, garden grounds, and the most extensive wellness facilities of any Kyoto hotel."
+"Hilton's LXR Kyoto, 114 rooms in Takagamine set within Shozan Resort, with onsen pools, garden grounds, and the most extensive wellness facilities of any Kyoto hotel."

 9.3